CaseyPrivette/getandcleanproject/README.md

 * test <- X_test.txt (All measurements in test)
 * testy <- Y_test.txt (Activity codes in test)
+* sub_test <- subject_test.txt (The subjects each row applies to)
 * train <- X_train.txt (All measurements in train)
 * trainy <- Y_train.txt (All activity codes in train)
+* sub_train <- subject_train.txt (The subjects each row applies to)
 * act_names <- The descriptive names of the activity codes
 * var_names <- The descriptive names of the variables

 ###Changing Observation and Variable Names
 Next I wrote a for loop to change all coded activities in data frames testy and trainy to the cooresponding descriptive names.
+I also used the gsub() function to make the variable names found in features.txt into a syntatically valid format.
 Next I used the names function to add the list of variables in var_names as the column names in test and train and assign "Activity_Names" as the column name in testy and trainy.

+###Merging datasets
+Because data frames test, testy, and sub_test and train, trainy, and sub_train possess an equal number of rows, I used cbind to clip the subjects and activity names onto the data and stored the results in data frames merged_test and merged_train.
+Since these two data frames contained the same number of columns, I used rbind() to clip merged_train onto the bottome of merged_test and stored this in the variable untidy_merge.